List of BanG Dream! characters: Kasumi Toyama

 Kasumi Toyama (戸山 香澄, Toyama Kasumi) is a third-year student at Hanasakigawa Girls' High School who serves as the leader, lead singer, and rhythm guitarist of Poppin'Party.
 She plays a red ESP Random Star.
 She is active and optimistic and is always looking for a heart-pounding, sparkling sound called the "Star Beat".
 Her sister Asuka is a year younger than her, but it is sometimes hard to tell who is the older of the two.

-Prior to forming Poppin'Party, Kasumi spends her first weeks of high school searching for the Star Beat, including trying out every club activity.
-Eventually, she discovers the Random Star at the pawnshop owned by Arisa's family, and a performance by Glitter Green at live house Space ultimately convinces her to start her own band.
-Despite her cheerful disposition, she takes failure hard, losing her voice due to stress after being told she was the worst-performing band member during their audition at Space.
-Her friends motivate her to overcome her struggles and continue singing, which ultimately succeeds when they pass their second audition and perform in the final show at the live house.
-As Poppin'Party's leader, she spearheads much of the band's activities and interactions with other groups, including helping live house CiRCLE organize the Girls Band Party and serving as Hanasakigawa's first-year representative at the end of her first year.
-During her senior year of high school, she becomes an employee at RiNG, a subsidiary live house of CiRCLE.

 She is voiced by Aimi.
 In the English dub, Juliet Simmons voices Kasumi.

 Contrary to her happy-go-lucky nature in the finalized version, Kasumi is a shy and reserved girl in Star Beat.
 After being ridiculed for sensing the Star Beat and singing "Twinkle, Twinkle Little Star" as a child, she becomes withdrawn as she enters high school, but wishes to change herself by rediscovering the Star Beat.
-Upon finding the guitar at Arisa's pawnshop, she is recruited into becoming the protagonist of Arisa's "game" BanG_Dream!.
+Upon finding the guitar at Arisa's pawnshop, she is recruited into becoming the protagonist of Arisa's "game" BanG_Dream!
 As she learns the instrument, she regains her confidence in performing.